-- To the 14th-c. castle of the Knights Hospitaller of the Order of St John.
+- the 14th-c. castle of the Knights Hospitaller of the Order of St John.
 It is on Castello Rosso, a hill of red rock, which gave the island its current name.

-- To Palaiokastro.
-It is 2 km away from the village and has remained unaltered since the Byzantine times.
+- Palaiokastro is the most significant monument on the island.
 Panagia tou Kastrou and Agios Stefanos churches are within the castle grounds.
-Below this area are acheres, ten cisterns built during the Turkish Occupation.
+Right below is Acheres where ten cisterns were built during the Turkish Occupation.